 6. Amazon time stream- Amazon time stream is a serverless time series database service that can scale to handle trillions of events per day for as low as 1/10th the cost of a relational database and up to 1000X faster.

 1. Amazon EC2- AWS EC2 belongs to compute domain.
-It provides secure, resizable compute capacity in the cloud.
+It provides secure, resizable computing capacity in the cloud.
 This feature can very helpful to developers.

 Some features of Amazon EC2:-